Apostolos-Daniel/toli-io-personal-website/content/post/agile-in-the-city-bristol-bath-2023.md

 Giles Turnbull - [The Agile Comms](https://agilecommshandbook.com/) author (yes, read it!) - talked about how various organisations remember their history.
 Often we get so caught up in doing the work in front of us that we miss important knowledge about how the organisation got to where it is now.

-Key takeaway: start weeknotes, be creative.
+Key takeaway: start week notes, be creative.
 Someone (maybe Giles?) will turn it into a history record one day.

 ### Embrace the power of product thinking

 This keynote by [Alia Shafir](https://www.linkedin.com/in/aliashafir/), was less about Product Thinking itself but more about how you grow the capability of Product Thinking in a *gigantic* organisation like Bloomberg.
-However, we got a sneak peak in Bloomberg's principles for good Product Managenet in the 4 Cs (Clarity, Competency, Collaboration and Consistency).
+However, we got a sneak peak in Bloomberg's principles for good Product Management in the 4 Cs (Clarity, Competency, Collaboration and Consistency).

 ![The 4 Cs](../the-4-Cs.jpg)

-The appraoch to growth was to build a bootcamp program to train new Product Managers.
+The approach to growth was to build a boot camp program to train new Product Managers.
 Alia's story was a story of reminders to take a lean approach, shorten feedback loops and prioritise ruthlessly.

 I'd be interested to see whether peer to peer learning structures like Communities of Practice might help in these scenarios, especially in such an emerging and confusing discipline like Product Management.

 ### Stop trying to learn like a robot & start learning like a human being

-A lovely workshop by X and Y exploring the practics and techniques you can use to learn together, collaboratively.
+A lovely workshop by X and Y exploring the practices and techniques you can use to learn together, collaboratively.

 Key learning point: learning and thinking together almost always leads to better and more diverse learning.